 Berlin is a hugely popular destination during the festive season thanks to its Christmas markets.

-It's hoping to renew its seasonal appeal in 2017 after a terror attack a year earlier at the Breitscheidplatz market led to the temporary closure of many other markets in the capital.
+The city has worked hard to renew its seasonal appeal in recent years after a terror attack at the Breitscheidplatz market in 2016 led to the temporary closure of many other markets in the capital.

 The imposing architecture of the Deutscher Dom and Französischer Dom loom over classic wooden huts where visitors can steel themselves before shopping with delicious sausages and warming cups of mulled wine.